jdamboeck/preview-maker/rebuild_plan/progress_tracking.md

   - Added proper handling of mocked components in tests
   - 7/10 integration tests now passing
   - Remaining issues with mock expectations in tests
+- 2024-05-22: Configuration Management system implemented
+  - Created ConfigManager with singleton pattern and thread safety
+  - Added support for loading config from TOML files and environment variables
+  - Implemented proper type validation and directory creation
+  - Added _reset_for_testing method for test isolation
+  - All configuration tests now passing

 ## Next Steps